 Critical Notice for Businesses

-The regime incorporates mandatory pre-approval from the Council a gating condition with no exceptions.
+The regime incorporates mandatory pre-approval from the Emirates Research and Development Council (‘Council’) a gating condition with no exceptions.
 No pre-approval means no credit, regardless of whether underlying activities and expenditure otherwise qualify.
-Taxpayers with active or planned R&D operations should treat this as a priority compliance and planning matter
+Taxpayers with active or planned R&D operations should treat this as a priority compliance and planning matter.

 The R&D Tax Credit is an expenditure-based incentive under the UAE Corporate Tax framework.

-Unlike a deduction, it operates as a direct credit against Corporate Tax and/or Top-up Tax liability.
+Unlike a deduction, it operates as direct credit against Corporate Tax and/or Top-up Tax liability.

 Key parameters: